Design considerations

 If creating data objects for diverse groups of users or reports, evaluate how best to organize data into data objects and how much data to include in each data object.

-The objects to include in a data object depend on which item—dashboard or BIRT report—is using the data object.
 Table 10‑1 lists the objects that you typically include when creating a data object for a dashboard and for a report.

 Table 10‑1 Typical objects in a data object for a dashboard and a report